Skip to Main Content

 Scholarly Credentials Toolkit

-I developed the Scholarly Credentials Toolkit for Humanities Faculty to assist Art, Classics, English, History, Philosophy, and Religion professors at TCNJ evaluate their academic productivity.
+I developed the Scholarly Credentials Toolkit to assist Humanities faculty in particular evaluate their academic productivity.
 The toolkit looks at:

 • article impact